Higher Power, The Force, God Part 2

 Another amazing source of kindness, caring, and love for us is our own Inner Parent.
 Just like our concept of a Higher Power, the inner voice and opinion of ourselves was inherited from our parents and other authority figures, so healing this internal entity is also of the great importance as many parents were highly critical, neglectful, or abusive in response to their upbringing or difficult life situations.
 For help in this essential endeavor we recommend the Inner Parent Sanity File.

-If we can come to a place where we see Higher Power as the benevolent presence behind creation, we can find forgiveness for our anxious worries and look past the chaos, sorrows, and ugliness of the world and rest in the immense love, peace, joy, and beauty that is always there for us.
-Trying to go it alone is very common and often why we feel so much loneliness and strife.
-Spending time with wise and loving family, friends, and therapists can be very helpful.
-Also as mentioned Twelve Step Recovery programs helps in building friendships and interpersonal bonds that help and heal us in many ways.
+If we can come to a place where we see Higher Power as the benevolent presence behind creation, we can find forgiveness for our anxious worries and look past the chaos, sorrows, and ugliness of the world to rest in the immense love, peace, joy, and beauty that is always there for us.
+Trying to go it alone is very common, and often why we feel so much loneliness and strife.
+Spending time with wise and loving family, friends, and therapists can be very helpful in building friendships and interpersonal bonds that help and heal us in many ways.

-Taken together, these aspects of our basic nature constitute what can be seen as the True Self, the whole and complete self that can relate to life in any possible way.
+Taken together, all of these aspects of our basic nature constitute what can be seen as the True Self, the whole and complete self that can relate to life in any possible way.
 For more on this exciting and fulfilling way of looking at the ourselves, please check out the True Self Sanity File.
-You may find other aspects of your True Self you wish to add and we say go for it, this model is one that works for us, but what is most important is what works for you.
+You may find other aspects of your True Self you wish to add, and we say go for it!
+This model is one that works for us, but what is most important is what works for you.

-Can there really be so many powerful and distinct parts of us?
-While Whitman stated this great truth in The Song of Myself when he said “I am large, I contain multitudes.”
 Perhaps the best part of us is on our knees praying for God's will for us and the power to carry it out.
 God's will, God's power, not ours.
-We strive not to become a better person, but to be vigilant, to stay awake to our True Self in alignment with Higher Power.
-It can be hard in the beginning like changing any habit or strengthening muscles, but once we learn to really get into the flow of grace, we can rest, rest in God.
+We strive to become a better person by being vigilant, by staying awake to our True Self in alignment with Higher Power.
+It can be hard in the beginning like changing any habit or strengthening muscles, but once we learn to really get into the flow of grace, we can rest, rest in God, and learn on god's strength, power, compassion, and wisdom.

 As we journal, we imagine speaking with a best friend.
 An incredible friend who created, sustains, and supports us year to year, day to day, and moment to moment on every level from the amazing functioning of body and mind, to the laws and seasons of nature.
 Some have written dozens of journals, and so created an excellent relationship with their maker they feel deeply.
 Just a few lines a day or week can lead to great inner peace.